Testing Frequently Asked Questions

 Where are the specific CPT codes and prices for the test I'm ordering?

-A spreadsheet containing CPT Codes and prices for our tests can be found here.
+A spreadsheet containing CPT codes and prices for our tests can be found here.
+Each test description also lists the CPT codes for testing.

 Does PreventionGenetics participate in any Medicare or Medicaid plans?